The Baire closure and its logic

 \section{Introduction}

-Among the canonical examples of Boolean algebras are the powerset $\wp(X)$ of a set $X$, as well as its subalgebras; indeed, every Boolean algebra is isomorphic to a subalgebra of a powerset algebra (see, e.g., \cite[p.~28, Thm.~2.1]{Kop89}).
+Canonical examples of Boolean algebras include the powerset $\wp(X)$ of a set $X$, as well as its subalgebras; indeed, every Boolean algebra is isomorphic to a subalgebra of a powerset algebra (see, e.g., \cite[p.~28]{Kop89}).
 Alternately, one can consider quotients of the form $\wp(X)/ {\bf I}$, where $\bf I$ is a suitable ideal of $\wp(X)$.
-Some of the most familiar such ideals are the ideal $\mathbf N$ of null sets when $X$ is a measure space (see, e.g., \cite[p.~233, Exmp.~14.27]{Kop89}), or the ideal $\meager$ of meager sets when $X$ is a topological space (see, e.g., \cite[p.~182, Lem.~12.8]{Kop89}); recall that a set is {\em nowhere dense} if the interior of its closure is empty, and that it is {\em meager} if it is a countable union of nowhere dense sets.
+Some of the most familiar such ideals are the ideal $\mathbf N$ of null sets when $X$ is a measure space (see, e.g., \cite[p.~233]{Kop89}), or the ideal $\meager$ of meager sets when $X$ is a topological space (see, e.g., \cite[p.~182]{Kop89}); recall that a set is {\em nowhere dense} if the interior of its closure is empty, and that it is {\em meager} if it is a countable union of nowhere dense sets.
 The quotient $\wp (X) / \meager $ gives rise to the {\em Baire algebra} of $X$.

-In the case that $X$ is a topological space, the powerset algebra of $X$ comes equipped with the usual closure operator $\C \colon \wp(X) \to \wp(X)$.
+When $X$ is a topological space, the powerset algebra of $X$ comes equipped with the usual closure operator $\C \colon \wp(X) \to \wp(X)$.
 This operator satisfies some familiar properties also known as the {\em Kuratowski axioms,} including e.g.~$A\subseteq \C A$ (see Section \ref{secPrel} for the full list), and any operator satisfying these axioms uniquely determines a topology on $X$.
 One can more generally consider a Boolean algebra $B$ with an operator $\C \colon B \to B$ satisfying the same axioms; such algebras are the {\em closure algebras} of McKinsey and Tarski \cite{MT44}.
 It is then a natural question to ask whether a closure operator on $\wp(X)$ carries over to quotients $\wp(X)/{\bf I}$ in a meaningful way.
 This question has already been answered in the affirmative by Fern\'andez-Duque \cite{Fer10} and Lando \cite{Lan12} in the setting of the {\em Lebesgue measure algebra,} defined as the quotient of the Borel sets of reals modulo the null sets.
+In an unpublished work, Bjorndahl has also considered validity modulo the nowhere dense sets, although he does not work directly with the algebraic quotient.
 In this article, we will explore this question in the setting of the Baire algebra of a topological space $X$.